 Visit the interactive Pr gress Monitor to discover more on AXA IM's progress towards this goal.
-Following changes to the CRREM methodology in Q2 2023 that will require refining our models, we report 2021 and 2022 numbers for a reference model portfolio9, representing circa 19% of in-scope assets, where performance remains aligned with the expected threshold in 2025, for more than 50% of the portfolio.
+Following changes to the CRREM methodology in Q2 2023 that will require refining our models, we report 2021 and 2022 numbers for a reference model portfolio, representing circa 19% of in-scope assets, where performance remains aligned with the expected threshold in 2025, for more than 50% of the portfolio.
 Case Study "CRREM trajectories allow us to measure real estate decarbonisation in a clear and globally consistent way which is easily understood by clients and regulators.
 Maintaining this level of permanence for buildings means we might have to invest in new or more efficient systems or components, such as lights, heating and solar PV, to continue to remain in line with the expected performance targets.
 These targets become more challenging over time.
 As society underperforms against global targets, the trajectories get steeper.
 "Because we actively manage and trade our real estate assets, our performance in this area can fluctuate quite dramatically.
 We may, for example, buy poorly performing assets to renovate and sell high performing assets, which will affect how far our portfolio aligns with CRREM.
 The basic figures do not always tell the whole story: there is value in buying assets that need improvement, investing in them and then selling them."
 Juliette Lefébure.

-Deputy Head of Responsible Investment, AXA IM Alts
+Deputy Head of Responsible Investment, AXA IM Alts 66 CRREM is a tool that sets out the carbon related budget for building types in different countries.
+CRREM-aligned AUM is the proportion of our Assets Under Management aligned with the 1.5 degree trajectory.

-Justin Travlos, Global Head of Responsible Investment at AXA IM Alts, explains CRREM's science-based target, how it works for different building types in different countries, and the effect portfolio turnover has on the target.
-9 Reference model portfolio value c €9bn (c19%) of in-scope assets.
+&lt;sup>9 Reference model portfolio value c €9bn (c19%) of in-scope assets.